General Data Protection Regulations (GDPR) Policy

-Protection Bill (DPB) 2018.
+Under the new General Data Protection Regulations (GDPR) and the Data Protection Bill (DPB) 2018.
 We are required to have transparency on the way we collate, store and use any personal information pertaining to members, employees, volunteers and their families.
-All have the right to ask that personal data is destroyed or deleted once they have left Fixation Academy of Performing Arts (FPA) providing deleting the material does not impact on legal regulations.
+All have the right to ask that personal data be destroyed or deleted once they have left Fixation Academy of Performing Arts (FPA) providing that deleting the material does not impact on legal regulations.
 Please refer to FPA’s Privacy Agreement.

 This policy applies to all children, young people, parents/carers (known as clients) employees and volunteers of FPA.